jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

     (vi) an approval described in section 42(4)﻿(l) or (m) (access arrangement), the persons listed in clause 5 of Schedule 11:
     (vii) an approval described in section 42(4)﻿(n) (mining permit), the person listed in clause 18 of Schedule 11; and (n) any persons or groups specified by the Minister under section 27(3)﻿(b)﻿(iii).
+(2A) Any comments made by a relevant local authority or a relevant administering agency must be relevant to the substantive application and the decision that the panel is required to make under section 81 on the approvals sought in the application.
 (3) Comments may be invited from any other person the panel considers appropriate.

 ### 54 General provisions relating to invitations given under section 53